spatialos/gdk-for-unity/docs/content/gameobject/linking-spatialos-entities.md

 You create SpatialOS entities by creating setting up entity templates.
 Find out how to do this in the [Entity templates]({{urlRoot}}/content/entity-templates) documentation.

 When you are using the MonoBehaviour workflow, you interact with SpatialOS entities in the [Runtime]({{urlRoot}}/content/glossary#spatialos-runtime) by using Readers and Writers.
-Find out how to use interact with SpatialOS entities in the [Reader and Writers]({{urlRoot}}/content/gameobject/readers-writers).
+Find out how to interact with SpatialOS entities in the [Reader and Writers documentation]({{urlRoot}}/content/gameobject/readers-writers).

 ## The Creation Feature Module